 - correct several issues (see change log below).

-- If prompted to Run/Open or Save, choose Run.* After the program has downloaded, the installation will automatically begin.
+- If prompted to Run/Open or Save, choose Save (or Save File).

 - Follow the on-screen steps to install.

 Potential Issues when Downloading and Installing Screenwriter on Windows, especially Windows 10:

 - Temporarily turn off any anti-virus (such as AVG, McAfee) and anti-malware (Windows Defender) software before installing the software.

 - If you have MORE THAN ONE USER ACCOUNT, make sure you are logged into an ADMIN account (a user with administrator privileges).
 You can check this by looking at Control Panels > User Accounts > User Accounts, and make sure your user says "Administrator".